-Malaki Starks: The DawgNation Sunday read on a vital 5-star target
+Malaki Starks: A DawgNation Sunday read on a vital UGA recruiting target

 His players meet every Sunday during the season.
 Nothing substantial.
 Just a good primer on the week ahead.
 There was one specific weekend when that family member was really fighting those demons and needed his help.

-It led Cathcart to feel that he had to take some time.
+It led Cathcart to feel he had to take some time.
 To check on his family.
-Even when it was so very hard to do.
+Even when it was very hard to do.

 He was on the road and couldn’t help himself.
 He called to check on his team.